ebzzry/kapo/README.md

 <a name="overview">Overview</a>
 -------------------------------

-_kapo_ is a small utility that leverages on Vagrant, VirtualBox, and other tools, to make it easier to manage virtual machines.
-The word *kapo* is Esperanto for *head* (noun), hence the idea of control and management.
+_kapo_ is a simple utility that leverages on Vagrant, VirtualBox, and other tools, to make it easier to manage virtual machines. _kapo_ allows you to run Vagrant commands in any directory.

 <a name="installation">Installation</a>